 Besides the construction paper and glue sticks in your suitcase, you should also be packing stuff to wear on vacations and in the classroom, right?

 You’ve got warm winter boots if you are heading to Eastern Europe and our Thailand volunteers wouldn’t dream of forgetting sandals and swimming suits, right?
-But what about the clothes you wear for teaching English?
+But what about the clothes you wear for teaching English when living abroad?
 After all, that’s what you’ll be doing 3-4 hours a day.

 But don’t worry, this question is pretty easy to answer (but also sorta depends on where you are going) —

 For ALL Our ILP Volunteers —

 Basically, our rule is "business casual" for what to wear in the classroom.
 You don’t have to look like you are going to a professional business meeting or anything, but you should look nice (so no jeans with holes or skimpy tee shirts).